-Macon mayor plans to remove Confederate monuments for downtown improvements
+Macon Mayor plans to remove Confederate monuments for downtown improvements

 Renee Sullivan wrote: “The way to unify our community is not to alienation (sic) those of us who love and support our Southern Heritage but to educate and discourage hatred, division, intolerance, and inequality.”

-“If you truly want to display togetherness I feel we should exhibit all eras of our history,” Oscar Ferrara Jr. emailed.
+“If you truly want to display togetherness I feel we should exhibit all eras of our history,” Oscar Ferrara Jr. said in an email.

 “There is so much wrong with Macon and Bibb County today, to focus on this borders on dereliction of duty,” wrote Ken Ward.
 “With the sad decline of Macon/Bibb county over the last few decades I think you should focus on more important problems.”